WPConstructor/WPConstructor/README.md

 ## 🚧 Current Work

-I'm working on an AI program and building a WordPress plugin I plan to release on WordPress.org in August 2026.
+I'm working on a WordPress plugin I plan to release on WordPress.org in August 2026.

 <br><br>

+## 🚀 AI Tools

+###

 ## 🚀 MVP WordPress Plugins